smmk47/ByteWise-Machine-Learning-Deep-Learning-Track/Week 6/regression/readme.md

-# Used Cars Price Prediction

-This notebook demonstrates a simple machine learning pipeline for predicting used car prices using regression algorithms.
+## This notebook demonstrates a simple machine learning pipeline for predicting used car prices using regression algorithms.
 Below is a step-by-step explanation of the process:

 1. **Imports and Data Loading**:
    - Import necessary libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, and `sklearn`.